ridinCLIgun

 What's the difference between local warnings and AI review?

 Local warnings are instant, offline, and pattern-based — they catch known risky commands quickly.
-Offline command help adds examples and syntax while you type.
+Variant-aware offline help adds examples, syntax, and flag notes while you type.
 AI review is the deeper layer you can call in when you want explanation, script analysis, or a second opinion.
 Together they make the tool feel less like a siren and more like a capable copilot.

 Western stagecoach scene — a cowboy drives while a coder rides shotgun with a laptop